emmanuelkumah/useConvertly/README.md

 ![Image](src/assets/FileBoxScreenshot.png)

 FileBox is one-stop app for conversion and transfer of large files.
-This version support converting files into various formats
+This version enables users who convert a file into various formats.
+It currently support conversion into these formats

 - Docs
 - Pdf